Road reopened after Bomb Squad called over 'suspicious item' in York

 On the buses First York said: "All services are now subject to delays and diversions.
 We are yet to be informed about the time scale of this closure."

-Elizabeth Matfin, owner of Bridle Reloved, said: "I was just nipping our for some lunch and they told me I had to go lock up and head to the bottom of Micklegate."
+Elizabeth Matfin, owner of Bridal Reloved, said: "I was just nipping our for some lunch and they told me I had to go lock up and head to the bottom of Micklegate."

 Sarah Lakin, co-owner of Micklegate Social, said the police came into the café just before 1pm and asked staff to evacuate the building.